Massacres of Poles in Volhynia and Eastern Galicia: Responsibility

 The Organisation of Ukrainian Nationalists (OUN), of which the UPA had become the armed wing, promoted the removal, by force if necessary, of non-Ukrainians from the social and economic spheres of a future Ukrainian state.

-The OUN adopted in 1929 the Ten Commandments of the Ukrainian Nationalists to which all of its members were expected to adhere.
-They stated, "Do not hesitate to carry out the most dangerous deeds" and "Treat the enemies of your nation with hatred and ruthlessness".

 The decision of ethnic cleansing of the area east of the Bug River was taken by the UPA early in 1943.
 In March 1943, the OUN(B) (specifically Mykola Lebed) imposed a collective death sentence of all Poles living in the former east of the Second Polish Republic, and a few months later, local units of the UPA were instructed to complete the operation soon.
 The decision to eliminate the territory's Poles determined the course of future events.
 According to Timothy Snyder, the ethnic cleansing of the Poles was exclusively the work of the extremist Bandera faction of the OUN, rather than its Melnyk faction or other Ukrainian political or religious organizations.
 Polish investigators claim that the OUN-B central leadership decided in February 1943 to drive all Poles out of Volhynia to obtain an "ethnically pure territory" in the postwar period.
-Among those who were behind the decision, Polish investigators singled out Dmytro Klyachkivsky, Vasyl Ivakhov, Ivan Lytvynchuk and Petro Oliynyk.
+Among those who were behind the decision, Polish investigators singled out Dmytro Klyachkivsky, Vasyl Ivakhiv, Ivan Lytvynchuk and Petro Oliynyk.

 Ethnic violence was exacerbated with the circulation of posters and leaflets inciting the Ukrainian population to murder Poles and "Judeo-Muscovites" alike.

 Taras Bulba-Borovets, the founder of the UPA, criticized the attacks as soon as they began:

 The axe and the flail have gone into motion.
 Whole families are butchered and hanged, and Polish settlements are set on fire.
 The "hatchet men", to their shame, butcher and hang defenceless women and children....
 By such work Ukrainians not only do a favor for the SD [German security service], but also present themselves in the eyes of the world as barbarians.
 We must take into account that England will surely win this war, and it will treat these "hatchet men" and lynchers and incendiaries as agents in the service of Hitlerite cannibalism, not as honest fighters for their freedom, not as state-builders.

 According to prosecutor Piotr Zając, the Polish Institute of National Remembrance in 2003 considered three different versions of the events in its investigation: